jasper-zheng/PyAudible/documents/EvaluationResult.md

 ![equation](https://latex.codecogs.com/svg.image?R&space;=&space;P((A&space;\cup&space;D)|F)=\frac{P(A\cup&space;D&space;\cap&space;F)}{P(F)})

 ##### Test 1.2: Sudden Disruptive Noise
-In this situation, the noise refers to sudden bursts of sounds happens after the transmission started, such as a cough or sneeze, sudden talks and hand claps, or a falling object hits the floor.
-Disruptive noise may have destructive affect on the transmission, since the amplitude and frequency of noise may fully cover the transmission channels.
-Therefore, the error detecting code should be able to identified the fragmentary in the received data.
+In this situation, the noise refers to sudden bursts of sounds that happen after the transmission started, such as a cough or sneeze, sudden talks and handclaps, or a falling object hits the floor.
+Disruptive noise may have a destructive effect on the transmission, since the amplitude and frequency of noise may fully cover the transmission channels.
+Therefore, the error detecting code should be able to identify the fragmentary in the received data.

 The basic set up of the test was the same as **Test 1.1**, however, in addition to the continuous background noise, another sudden bursting noise was triggered after the receiver was activated, the type of bursting noise include random played hand claps, shouts, laughter and clanks.